Argonne-National-Laboratory/PIPS/README.md

 5. The build system will install executables from three sources: PIPS-IPM, PIPS-S and PIPS-NLP.

+## Note regarding the use of Pardiso with PIPS-IPM
+Pardiso solver has a special feature for PIPS to compute certain Schur complements efficiently.
+To use PIPS with Pardiso you will need to obtain the PARDISO library and a license [here](http://www.pardiso-project.org/).
+The build system of PIPS will build PARDISO-related binaries automatically if the PARDISO library is placed under ThirdPartyLibs/PARDISO/src/libpardiso.so

+# CONTRIBUTIONS

+## PIPS-IPM
+Developed by:
+  * Cosmin G. Petra - Lawrence Livermore National Laboratory

+Contributions from:
+  * Miles Lubin - while at Argonne National Laboratory

+## PIPS-S

+Developed by:
+  * Miles Lubin - while at Argonne National Laboratory
+  * Cosmin G. Petra - Lawrence Livermore National Laboratory
+  * Julian Hall - U. of Edinburgh

+Contributions from:
+  * Geoffrey Oxberry - Lawrence Livermore National Laboratory

+## PIPS-NLP

+Developed by:
+ * Naiyuan Chiang - while at Argonne National Laboratory
+ * Cosmin G. Petra - Lawrence Livermore 	 National Laboratory Contributions from:
+ * Victor Zavala - Univ. of Wisconsin-Madison

+# LICENSE

+See LICENSE file.

+PIPS-IPM and PIPS-NLP are derivative works of OOQP (http://pages.cs.wisc.edu/~swright/ooqp/) by E. Michael Gertz and Stephen.
+Wright

 # ACKNOWLEDGMENTS

 PIPS has been developed under the financial support of: